What is Equine Sweet Itch and how can you spot the symptoms, prevent it or treat it.

 Sweet itch is most commonly seen in animals from 4 to 6 years of age as the allergy requires repeated exposure to fly bites to develop, this usually takes 2 to 4 summers.

 The signs of sweet itch can get worse as the animal gets older.

 There is evidence that stress caused by moving to a new home, sickness, or severe injury, can be a factor when mature animals develop Sweet Itch.

 Environmental factors play a major part and where the horse is born and it lives as an adult are at least as significant as the bloodlines of its sire and dam.

 Although if conditions are particularly favourable for a high Culicoides midge population, more than one horse in the field may show symptoms.

-The midge, Culicoides pulicaris, tends to stay near its breeding ground, which are wet areas, ponds, ditches, etc; and it is most numerous when the weather is warm.
+The Culicoides pulicaris midge tends to stay near its breeding grounds, which are wet areas ponds ditches, etc; and it is most numerous when the weather is warm.

-The midges appear to be present more in the afternoon and through the warm evenings.
+The Culicoides midges appear to be present more in the afternoon and through the warm evenings.

 In the UK Sweet Itch is classed by Vets as a reportable condition, which must be disclosed by an owner to a prospective purchaser before the sale.
 A vet diagnosing the allergy may regard the condition as serious and specify your horse as unsound because of it.